Need a blood sample? Nope. A urine or hair sample isn't necessaryeither.

 Although the diseases don't have a smell per se, the device is named such because it functions the same way that a human organ would.

 By blowing on a device equipped with this chip, the sensors can pick up a pattern of molecules, instantly analyze the characteristics of them and come back with an immediate reading.
-It's similar to a nose senses molecules and sends a pattern to the brain, which is then interpreted as a smell.

 "It's really an incredible technology with an endless number of possibilities," Macdonald said.

 Nanotechnology is an umbrella phrase used to refer to materials and devices that operate at a nanoscale.
 One nanometer is equivalent to one-billionth of a meter, approximately the size of a single molecule.

 For a long time, nanotechnology was a trendy word that had a lot of ideas for possible uses attached to it but a limited number of products that found commercial success.